UMCarpentries/intro-curriculum-r/paper/paper.md

 The lesson content for subsequent modules is then intermittently committed and pushed to GitHub.
-The `Writing reports in R Markdown' lesson combines all of the skills learned previously to produce a report (as a pdf, Word, or html document) that one could share with the United Nations.
+The `Writing reports in R Markdown' lesson combines all of the skills learned previously to produce a report that one could share with the United Nations.
 Next, learners put everything they have learned into practice by forming small groups and working on practice problems that cover the entire course content.